joker295/addressbook-cicd-project/README.md

 hi this is my new change
 ====================
 ddooiouo
 This tutorial teaches you some of the basic concepts in [Vaadin Framework](https://vaadin.com).
-It is meant to be a fast read for learning how to get started - not an example on how application should be designed.
+It is meant to be in the a fast read for learning how to get started - not an example on how application should be designed.
 Please note this example uses and requires Java 8 to working..